Subterranean termites in the

 wings and are much smaller than Drywood termites.
 Swarming termites are approximately 1/4 inch in length.
 Note:

-be much larger than the body whereas an ants wings are almost at equal length with the body.
-Ants and termites
+will be much larger than the body.
+Ants wings are almost at equal length with the body.
+Ants and termites each have

-equal length.
-Swarmers are often seen on sunny days in the spring (particularly after a rain) but can also be seen in
+Swarming termites are often seen on sunny days in the spring (particularly after a rain) but can also be seen in the

 Treatment for Subterranean termites is entirely different than that of Drywood termites.
 Treatment for